-- Plaintiff children attend public schools across New Mexico and are identified economically disadvantaged and/or as English Language Learner ("ELL") students or former ELLs and/or students with disabilities.
-Plaintiff children are among the most vulnerable student populations in the State and find themselves trapped in a desperate situation with few educational opportunities to succeed in the classroom, resulting from a school funding system that pays little regard for their actual needs, an education system that ignores the longstanding bilingual and multicultural history of this State, and arbitrary school accountability and teacher evaluation systems that bring no relief but instead aim to drive teachers away from the most needy students. - Accordingly, Plaintiffs bring this action for declaratory and injunctive relief to enforce Plaintiffs' rights to a uniform and sufficient education under article XII, section 1 of the New Mexico Constitution ("the Education Clause").
-Plaintiff economically disadvantaged and ELL students further allege that their equal protection and due process rights have been violated.
+1. Plaintiff children attend public schools across New Mexico and are identified economically disadvantaged and/or as English Language Learner ("ELL") students or former ELLs.
+Plaintiff children are among the most vulnerable student populations in the State and find themselves trapped in a desperate situation with few educational opportunities to succeed in the classroom, resulting from a school funding system that pays little regard for their actual needs, an education system that ignores the longstanding bilingual and multicultural history of this State, and arbitrary school accountability and teacher evaluation systems that bring no relief but instead aim to drive teachers away from the most needy students.

-- 3. A sufficient education is a fundamental right under the New Mexico Constitution and qualitatively requires, at a minimum, an education that is "founded on the sound principle that every child can learn and succeed" and is sufficient to "meet the needs of all children" through a "multicultural education system" with "quality and diverse teachers" "proper assess[ment], place[ment] and monitor[ing]" and a "rigorous and relevant curriculum that prepares them to succeed in college and the workplace."
+- 2. Accordingly, Plaintiffs bring this action for declaratory and injunctive relief to enforce Plaintiffs' rights to a uniform and sufficient education under article XII, section 1 of the New Mexico Constitution ("the Education Clause").
+Plaintiff economically disadvantaged and ELL students further allege that their equal protection and due process rights have been violated. - 3.
+A sufficient education is a fundamental right under the New Mexico Constitution and qualitatively requires, at a minimum, an education that is "founded on the sound principle that every child can learn and succeed" and is sufficient to "meet the needs of all children" through a "multicultural education system" with "quality and diverse teachers" "proper assess[ment], place[ment] and monitor[ing]" and a "rigorous and relevant curriculum that prepares them to succeed in college and the workplace."
 NMSA 1978 § 22-1-1.2(A), (B) (2007); NMSA 1978 § 22-23-1.1(C) (2004). - 4.
-The quantitative insufficiency of the school finance system is principally grounded in the arbitrary and inadequate funding for at-risk students that irrationally excludes the learning needs of economically disadvantaged students as a group; the arbitrary and insufficient bilingual multicultural funding for ELL students; the arbitrary and insufficient funding for Native American students; the arbitrary and insufficient funding for students with disabilities; and Defendants' failure to ensure resources allocated for at-risk students reach those students in need.
-The system of public school finance for these students is not designed or supported to fulfill the qualitative mandate of New Mexico's Education Clause. - 5.
-Further contributing to the constitutional violations are the State's educational "reform" efforts, including the irrational, non-transparent, and ill-conceived school and district grading system and the irrational and punitive teacher evaluation system, both of which impede the State's implicit duty of providing effective monitoring of schools, districts, and teachers to ensure students access a sufficient education.
+The quantitative insufficiency of the school finance system is principally grounded in the arbitrary and inadequate funding for at-risk students that irrationally excludes the learning needs of economically disadvantaged students as a group; the arbitrary and insufficient bilingual multicultural funding for ELL students; the arbitrary and insufficient funding for Native American students; and Defendants' failure to ensure resources allocated for at-risk students reach those students in need.
+The system of public school finance for these students is not designed or supported to fulfill the qualitative mandate of New Mexico's Education Clause.

-- 6. Further contributing to the deprivation of Plaintiffs' constitutional rights is Defendants' failure to ensure the appropriate implementation of the Bilingual Multicultural Education Act, the Hispanic Education Act, the Indian Education Act, the Children of Spanish Descent Clause requiring "perfect equality" (N.M.
+- 5. Further contributing to the constitutional violations are the State's educational "reform" efforts, including the irrational, non-transparent, and ill-conceived school and district grading system and the irrational and punitive teacher evaluation system, both of which impede the State's implicit duty of providing effective monitoring of schools, districts, and teachers to ensure students access a sufficient education. - 6.
+Further contributing to the deprivation of Plaintiffs' constitutional rights is Defendants' failure to ensure the appropriate implementation of the Bilingual Multicultural Education Act, the Hispanic Education Act, the Indian Education Act, the Children of Spanish Descent Clause requiring "perfect equality" (N.M.
 Const., art.
 XII, § 10) and the Spanish Teacher Training Clause under article XII, section 8 of the New Mexico Constitution. - 7.
-Further contributing to the deprivation of Plaintiffs' constitutional rights is Defendants' failure to ensure the appropriate implementation of state laws and regulations intended to provide students with disabilities access to a sufficient education. - 8.
 The constitutional violations bear out in deplorable student achievement results across grade levels and on college entrance exams, especially for economically disadvantaged and ELL students.
 Less than one-half of fourth graders achieved proficiency in reading and math.
-When it comes to fourth grade students with disabilities, only 15.5% reached proficiency in reading, and 16.7% reached proficiency in math.
-Three-quarters of ELL eighth grade students failed to reach proficiency in reading in 2012-13, and approximately 85% failed to reach proficiency in math, compared to approximately 40% and 60% failure of all eight grade students the same year; furthermore, when it comes to eighth grade students with disabilities, 22% reached proficiency in reading, and only 12.6% reached proficiency in math. - 9.
+Three-quarters of ELL eighth grade students failed to reach proficiency in reading in 2012-13, and approximately 85% failed to reach proficiency in math, compared to approximately 40% and 60% failure of all eight grade students the same year. - 8.
 Further, stark achievement gaps exist and persist between Caucasian students and their Latino, Native American, and African American peers, between economically disadvantaged students and non-economically disadvantaged students, and between ELL and non-ELL students.